Apparent magnitude: History

+Defining and calibrating what magnitude 0.0 means is difficult, and different types of measurements which detect different kinds of light (possibly by using filters) have different zero points.
+Pogson's original 1856 paper defined magnitude 6.0 to be the faintest star the unaided eye can see, but the true limit for faintest possible visible star varies depending on the atmosphere and how high a star is in the sky.
+The Harvard Photometry used an average of 100 stars close to Polaris to define magnitude 5.0.
+Later, the Johnson UVB photometric system defined multiple types of photometric measurements with different filters, where magnitude 0.0 for each filter is defined to be the average of six stars with the same spectral type as Vega.
+This was done so the color index of these stars would be 0.
+Although this system is often called "Vega normalized", Vega is slightly dimmer than the six-star average used to define magnitude 0.0, meaning Vega's magnitude is normalized to 0.03 by definition.

-With the modern magnitude systems, brightness over a very wide range is specified according to the logarithmic definition detailed below, using this zero reference.
-In practice such apparent magnitudes do not exceed 30 (for detectable measurements).
-The brightness of Vega is exceeded by four stars in the night sky at visible wavelengths (and more at infrared wavelengths) as well as the bright planets Venus, Mars, and Jupiter, and these must be described by negative magnitudes.
+With the modern magnitude systems, brightness is described using Pogson's ratio.
+In practice, magnitude numbers rarely go above 30 before stars become too faint to detect.
+While Vega is close to magnitude 0, there are four brighter stars in the night sky at visible wavelengths (and more at infrared wavelengths) as well as the bright planets Venus, Mars, and Jupiter, and since brighter means smaller magnitude, these must be described by negative magnitudes.
 For example, Sirius, the brightest star of the celestial sphere, has a magnitude of −1.4 in the visible.
 Negative magnitudes for other very bright astronomical objects can be found in the table below.

-Astronomers have developed other photometric zero point systems as alternatives to the Vega system.
+Astronomers have developed other photometric zero point systems as alternatives to Vega normalized systems.
 The most widely used is the AB magnitude system, in which photometric zero points are based on a hypothetical reference spectrum having constant flux per unit frequency interval, rather than using a stellar spectrum or blackbody curve as the reference.
 The AB magnitude zero point is defined such that an object's AB and Vega-based magnitudes will be approximately equal in the V filter band.
+However, the AB magnitude system is defined assuming an idealized detector measuring only one wavelength of light, while real detectors accept energy from a range of wavelengths.